Duke offers two nutrition programs to students: morning meal and lunch. Morning and lunch meals are delivered to each classroom.

 The nutrition program and all of its components are run by a coordinator, who reports to the principal, and two assistants, who are the only paid staff.
 The remainder are volunteers who serve the food, wash dishes, and help where needed (sopping up spills!)
 Staff receive training in food-safety and food-handling.
 The facilities, menu and procedures are approved by Toronto Public Health (TPH) for cleanliness and dietary standards.

-All three program components are subsidized by grants from the Toronto Foundation for Student Success, the charitable arm of the TDSB.
+School nutrition programs are subsidized by grants from the Toronto Foundation for Student Success, the charitable arm of the TDSB.
 This helps keep costs low, however, donations are welcome, which helps ensure no children are turned away.
 The remittance of monthly usage reports through the school office helps maintain the level of the grant.

 The lunch menu is published monthly and the forms are available in the office, the lunch room and on-line.
 Staff make every effort to make the form available 3-5 days before the beginning of each month.